 Manuel Antonio Getting Around

-Public buses run between Quepos and Manuel Antonio, carrying passengers from the downtown area to the entrance of Manuel Antonio National Park and vice versa on a daily basis.
+Public buses run between Quepos and Manuel Antonio carrying passengers to Manuel Antonio National Park and back.
 The trip takes roughly 25 minutes and has several stops en route.
-Buses run from 5:45 a.m. to 7:00 p.m., with some evening routes as well.
-Departures are on the hour and half hour, and cost about 65 cents each way.
+Buses run from 5:45 a.m. to 9:00 p.m.
+Buses depart every half hour or so and cost about 65 cents each way.

 Bikes & Scooters:

-Scooters can be rented in Quepos for $40 per day.
 Several hotels and roadside stands offer bicycle rentals for around $15 per day.
-Both are inexpensive and fun options for getting around town.
-The road between Quepos and Manuel Antonio is extremely steep and hilly, and is a challenging ride for even experienced bicyclists.
+Both are inexpensive but the road between Quepos and Manuel Antonio is extremely steep and hilly; a challenging ride for even experienced bicyclists.

 Quepos to Manuel Antonio: $8